arez/arez/README.md

   of the change then an UnspecifiedChange() will be passed through.
 There may be some value to allowing it to be processed inline when it changes rather than as a reaction.

-### GWT TODO

-* URL Location.
-Have state for proposed location, actual location and target location and listen to hash changes.
-Listen to changes based on window object.
-If "proposed" matches the "target" then proposed succeeds.
-Target is set when code wants to initiate changes.

 ## Architecture v2 Notes

 An Arez application consists of `observable` values that can change over time. `Observers` watch the